ManipDreamer3D : Synthesizing Plausible Robotic Manipulation Video with Occupancy-aware 3D Trajectory: Method

 \subsubsection{Optimal Trajectory Planning}

-We propose a two-stage method to find a locally optimal manipulation path in 3D occupancy space.
-First, we generate an initial trajectory using the $A^*$ algorithm applied three times for different stages: \begin{itemize} \item \textbf{Approaching stage.} Plan a path from the end-effector’s 3D position to the object’s position. \item \textbf{Manipulating stage.} Move while grasping the object from its initial position to the target position. \item \textbf{Back-idle stage.} Return the end effector to the start position. \end{itemize} These sub-trajectories $P_1, P_2, P_3$ are concatenated to form the initial trajectory $P^{3}_{\mathrm{init}} = P^{3}_1 \,\Vert\, P^{3}_2 \,\Vert\, P^{3}_3$, where $\Vert$ denotes concatenation.
-While $A^*$ provides a heuristic solution, the trajectory is further optimized for safety and smoothness.
+We propose a three-stage method to find a locally optimal manipulation path in the 3D occupancy space.
+First, we generate an initial trajectory using the $A^*$ algorithm applied three times for different stages: \begin{itemize} \item \textbf{Approaching stage.} The path $P_1$ is planned from the end-effector’s 3D position to the object’s position. \item \textbf{Manipulating stage.} $P_2$ moves while grasping the object from its initial position to the target position. \item \textbf{Back-idle stage.} The last path $P_3$ returns the end effector to the start position. \end{itemize}

-Inspired by the widely used CHOMP algorithm, we optimize these sub-trajectories respectively with multiple objectives to find plausible, short, and smooth paths as shown in Fig.\ref{fig:trajectory-planning}(b).
-Note the $i$th point in a given path $P^3$ as $\mathbf{p}_i$, the objectives are formulated as follows.

-\textbf{Collision Loss.} A signed distance field (SDF) is constructed to represent the field of distance toward the static background of the scene, and a safe distance hyperparameter is adapted.

-\textbf{Path Length Loss.} This target aims to minimize the path length, ensuring the effectiveness of robot manipulation.

-\textbf{Smoothness Loss.} Smooth loss includes two parts, an acceleration loss and a curvature loss.
-This loss avoids sharp acceleration or direction changes of robot end effector.
-These two objectives are formulated as below: